ReneBoedker/algobra/bivariate/README.md

 fmt.Println(f.Equal(g))	// Prints 'true'
 ```

 In addition to the polynomial definition from maps as above, it is also possible to define polynomials from strings in a natural way by using `PolynomialFromString`.
-When doing so, the variable names must be 'X' and 'Y' -- but not necessarily capitalized -- and each monomial can contain at most one of each variable.
-The order of the variables does not matter.
+When doing so, each monomial can contain at most one of each variable.
+The order of the variables does not matter, and capitalization is ignored.
 Using `*` to indicate multiplication is optional.
 In addition, the parser supports _Singular-style_ exponents, meaning that `5X2Y3` is interpreted as `5X^2Y^3`.

 ### Ideals
 The package provides support for computations modulo an ideal.